 Neutron stars are gravitationally bound objects made of cold, extremely dense, and strongly interacting matter, which has a rich phase structure of quantum chromodynamics (QCD)~\cite{Baym:2017whm}.
 They provide a unique cosmic laboratory for studying matter under extreme conditions.
 The inner structure of neutron stars is one of the important subjects in astrophysics and nuclear physics.
 Based on astrophysical observations and nuclear experiments, possibilities of various exotic states inside neutron stars have been theoretically discussed, including the admixture of hyperons~\cite{Glendenning:1991es, Schaffner:1995th, Balberg:1997yw, Baldo:1999rq, Vidana:2000ew, Fortin:2017cvt} and the transition from hadron to quark matter~\cite{Ozel:2010bz,Weissenborn:2011qu,Bonanno:2011ch,Klahn:2013kga,Baym:2017whm, Annala:2019puf, Kojo:2021wax}.

-In the twentieth century, hyperons were predicted to admix in the neutron-star matter at the density of $2$--$4\,\rho_0$, with the saturation density being $\rho_0\simeq 0.16~\text{fm}^{-3}$, from the phenomenological models ~\cite{Glendenning:1991es, Schaffner:1995th,Balberg:1997yw,Baldo:1999rq, Vidana:2000ew} based on experimental data such as hypernuclear spectroscopy.
-The admixture of the hyperons softens the equation of state (EOS) of neutron-star matter and reduces the maximum allowed mass of neutron stars significantly.
-For this reason, hyperonic matter EOSs constrained by hypernuclear data~\cite{Glendenning:1991es, Balberg:1997yw, Djapo:2008au} or the $G$-matrix calculations using two-body hyperon-nucleon ($YN$) interactions~\cite{Baldo:1999rq, Vidana:2000ew, Nishizaki:2002ih} could not sustain the observed massive neutron stars with $M \gtrsim 2 M_\odot$~\cite{Demorest:2010bx, Antoniadis:2013pzd, Fonseca:2016tux, NANOGrav:2019jur, Miller:2021qha}.
+In the 20th century, hyperons were predicted to admix in the neutron star matter at a density of $2$--$4\,\rho_0$, with the saturation density being $\rho_0\simeq 0.16~\text{fm}^{-3}$, from phenomenological models ~\cite{Glendenning:1991es, Schaffner:1995th,Balberg:1997yw,Baldo:1999rq, Vidana:2000ew} based on experimental data such as hypernuclear spectroscopy.
+The admixture of the hyperons softens the equation of state (EOS) of neutron star matter and reduces the maximum allowed mass of neutron stars significantly.
+For this reason, hyperonic matter EOSs constrained by hypernuclear data~\cite{Glendenning:1991es, Balberg:1997yw, Dapo:2008au} or $G$-matrix calculations using two-body hyperon-nucleon ($YN$) interactions~\cite{Baldo:1999rq, Vidana:2000ew, Nishizaki:2002ih} could not sustain the observed massive neutron stars with $M \gtrsim 2 M_\odot$~\cite{Demorest:2010bx, Antoniadis:2013pzd, Fonseca:2016tux, NANOGrav:2019jur, Miller:2021qha}.
 This problem is known as the hyperon puzzle in neutron stars and has been attracting the attention of nuclear physics and astrophysics researchers.
-A number of possible scenarios to solve the hyperon puzzle have been proposed, such as repulsive hyperon potentials at high densities caused by the many-body baryon interactions~\cite{Nishizaki:2002ih, Lonardoni:2014bwa, Nagels:2015lfa, Gerstung:2020ktv, Yamamoto:2013ada, Yamamoto:2014jga, Nagels:2015lfa, Yamamoto:2015lwa, Togashi:2016fky, Haidenbauer:2016vfq, Logoteta:2019utx, Choi:2021xdm}, the hyperon-hyperon ($YY$) repulsion ~\cite{Weissenborn:2011ut, Chatterjee:2015pua, Fortin:2017cvt}, and a continuous transition to the quark matter before the hyperon admixture~\cite{Baym:2017whm, Kojo:2021wax}, yet the definitive answer to the puzzle has not been given so far.
+A number of possible scenarios to solve the hyperon puzzle have been proposed, such as repulsive hyperon potentials at high densities caused by many-body baryon interactions~\cite{Nishizaki:2002ih, Lonardoni:2014bwa, Nagels:2015lfa, Gerstung:2020ktv, Yamamoto:2013ada, Yamamoto:2014jga, Nagels:2015lfa, Yamamoto:2015lwa, Togashi:2016fky, Haidenbauer:2016vfq, Logoteta:2019utx, Choi:2021xdm}, hyperon-hyperon ($YY$) repulsion ~\cite{Weissenborn:2011ut, Chatterjee:2015pua, Fortin:2017cvt}, and a continuous transition to quark matter before the hyperon admixture~\cite{Baym:2017whm, Kojo:2021wax}, yet the definitive answer to the puzzle has not been found so far.